A Simple "Motivation" Can Enhance Reinforcement Finetuning of Large Reasoning Models: Introduction

-Our core contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We propose \texttt{MeRF}, a novel motivation-enhanced reinforcement finetuning method for LLMs, leveraging the in-context learning capabilities of LLMs in the reinforcement finetuning process for efficient improvement of reasoning capabilities. \item Extensive experiments on the K\&K logic puzzle reasoning benchmark show that \texttt{MeRF} significantly outperforms RLVR baseline, validating its effectiveness and efficiency in improving reasoning capabilities of LLMs in complex tasks. \item We provide comprehensive analysis on the effectiveness of \texttt{MeRF}, including the impact of the consistency between the in-context motivation and the actual reward function, offering insights into the aligned in-context learning with reinforcement finetuning for self-evolving LLMs.
+Our core contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We propose \textbf{MeRF}, a novel motivation-enhanced reinforcement finetuning method for LLMs, enabling the model to be aware of the optimization objective by in-context motivation, to achieve more efficient and effective reinforcement finetuning of large reasoning models. \item Extensive experiments on the reasoning benchmarks: K\&K Logic Puzzles, AIME24\&25, AMC23, MATH500, and CountDown, show that \textbf{MeRF} significantly outperforms the RLVR baseline, validating its effectiveness and efficiency in improving reasoning capabilities in complex tasks. \item We provide a comprehensive analysis on the effectiveness of \textbf{MeRF}, including the impact of the consistency between the in-context motivation and the actual reward function, offering insights into the aligned in-context learning with reinforcement finetuning for self-evolving LLMs.

 \end{itemize}